rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

-## coding-focused make-from-scratch second game frameworks without constraints:
+## coding-focused DIY / make-from-scratch second game frameworks without constraints:
 these are more programmer-oriented, **more freedom—the ability to make anything without constraints**--, but at the cost of game engine features, and i mean *features*!!!
 Instead, they are more _**modular**_-oriented, so, instead of providing you with a collision system, tweening system, scene system, layering system, etc., you will have to integrate (or make) these systems yourself.
 It’s a sort of **assemble/make your own engine approach**...
 Unlike the big 2D-only (and 3d!) engines and the [#first-love](#first-love) 2d game engines above, these make a better path of becoming a true game programmer and programmer in general, as you are not merely conforming to a framework.
 With these there really are **no constraints, as you start with _nothing_**. **You are free to write the program however you want to.** it’ll just take time.
 If you’ve got a big project, then these are the way to go, as these engines will allow you to **develop the idea of the game while building the engine and tools suited specifically for it at the same time**. **If you just want to quickly prototype something that uses commonly used game features, then these are not the way to go.** however, given enough experience, you will become more adept at making game systems, especially in engines with scripting languages like **Love2d and Dragonruby, which truly excel for prototyping _game systems_ (not just games)..** **if your prototype is particularly experimental, innovative, or has a design that’s just very different, then these are def the way to go.** **As a benefit, since you are making your own game systems, it should be more portable, easy to port to any media framework (FNA, heaps, foster, C++).
 Your game is not dependent on any particular engine.**